 We have briefly mentioned above that even shared hosting packages come with a free SSL certificate, but what is this?
 Why is it important?
 Do you, as a small business owner, need one for your website?

 SSL, which stands for Secure Socket Layer, is an encryption protocol.
-You can think of SSL as the series of instructions your web browser and your server must follow when sending and receiving information to make sure that the data being transferred is not intercepted by and read by unauthorized parties.
+You can think of SSL as the series of instructions your server and a user’s web browser must follow when sending and receiving information to make sure that the data being transferred is not intercepted by and read by unauthorized parties.

 How do SSL Certificates Work?